dspsandbox/Canvas/README.md

  ### FPGA
  * The user selects a generated bitstream to upload onto the FPGA and defines values for 1 bit and 32 bit constants used in the digital circuit.
 * The NET2FPGA bundle uploads bitstream and constants onto the processing system (PS) of the Zynq device.
 * The NET2FPGA bundle transfers bitstream and constants to the programable logic (PL) of the Zynq device.
-Automatic PS → PL transfers after reboot can be set.
+Configurable automatic PS → PL transfers after boot.